Have you ever tried Turkish coffee (Türk Kahvesi)? For many, it’s an acquired taste.

 For Turkish coffee grounds are said to hold mystical properties (see below).

 This unique drink is revered in Turkey.
 And is also appreciated throughout the Middle East.

-This drink is revered in Turkey; served both in the home and in Turkish coffee houses around the country, it is much loved and appreciated by young and old alike.
+Served both in the home as well as in Turkish coffee shops and houses around the country, it is much loved and appreciated.
+By both young and old alike.

 Turkish Coffee – The (Apparent) Beginning